xinyuc8645/sep11-freedom-project/blog/entry03.md

 In the variable objectsNames we have created an array, and inside those array there is 3 sprite/objects.
 By taking a look at the code below: the three sprite/object will be lined up vertically centered towards.
 (And also before you start saying that this code won't work, think of before the code there is already three objects/sprites called object1, object2, and object3
 ### Goals regarding the next blog 4
 Ok, ok to be honest personally I feel like in this blog I have not yet cover a lot of stuff from the action section for phaser.
 And to be frank there IS a lot of stuff in each section for the phaser api documentations.
 However, I do really want to learn more about phaser.
 Therefore by the next blog I hope to cover the entirely(not entirely it's alot, but mostly) of the Actionlist;angle, call, Get first and get Last, Grid allign, and Inc alpha.
 That is basically the goal I want to set for my goal for blog 4.
 And if by blog 4, I somehow do not get to those points, then it looks like I'll have to work even harder than before and tinker with my tool.
 But mostly likely I will
+# Engineering Designing Process
+From blog 2, I believe I mention that

 [Previous](entry02.md) | [Next](entry04.md)